Ferns & Focus

 Water

 Water the plant when the top 1-2 inches of soil feel dry.
 They prefer consistent moisture but are prone to root rot if left in standing water.
-Ensure the pot has adequate drainage to allow excess water to escape.
+Use a planter with drainage holes to allow excess water to escape.

 Humidity and Temperature